Enabling Advanced Land Cover Analytics: An Integrated Data Extraction Pipeline for Predictive Modeling with the Dynamic World Dataset: Materials and Methods

 Due to the substantial volume of images, the development of an efficient method for extraction is necessary.
 To give an example, the state of Texas spans approximately 1300 km from north to south and 1250 km from east to west.
 Utilizing a high-resolution grid with each fishnet tile measuring 400 meters per side, the total is approximately 10 million tiles.
 It is clear that extracting each image individually would be impractical.
 However, there is a trade-off with processing time, as many smaller images are faster to process than few bigger ones.
 To process and analyze such large scale of images, we employ a batching approach.
 Considering a batch size of 64 km per side, around 400 batch images would be required to comprehensively cover Texas.
 Extracting 400 high dimension images is much easier than extracting millions of smaller ones; at the same time, pre-processing 400 images is faster than pre-processing a dozen of images representing the whole region.

 Figure \ref{fig:batching} illustrates the batching process.
 This methodology allows for efficient data extraction for each fishnet tile while optimizing for computational resources.

 The ImageExporter module is responsible for using the Earth Engine Python API and builds upon the Python \href{https://geemap.org/}{GeeMap package} to implement the data extraction process.
 Rather than using the native JavaScript approach to interact with Google Earth Engine Code Editor, we devised a scalable and development-ready data extraction pipeline using Python.
 This module adeptly converts Python code into Javascript queries, dispatched to the Earth Engine API, facilitating the extraction of images that are subsequently stored in a designated Google Drive folder.
+By combining GEE’s robust data extraction capabilities with the fishnet’s systematic segmentation, this approach enhances scalability, standardization, and usability for large-scale, machine-learning-oriented spatial analyses.

 To test our downstream urbanization prediction task, we needed to obtain a single image per year for each fishnet tile spanning from 2016 to 2022.
 This is generalizable to extracting images between any \textit{year\_start} and \textit{year\_end}.
 Although it's feasible to retrieve any image from a single time stamp within the year in question (say at the beginning or the end of the year), we chose to employ aggregation techniques to create a composite image.